kgorins/origins-plus-plus-wiki/README.md

 _This tough-skinned race relies on their strength alone to get by in life._

-* **Delicious**: The smell of bacon encourages your attackers to deal far moredamage.
+* **Delicious**: The smell of bacon encourages your attackers to deal far more damage.
 Be careful around fire!
 * **Savory**: All food is far more saturating.
-* **Hog Sounds**: Being in Hog-Wild state will play audio queues every once ina while
+* **Hog Sounds**: Being in Hog-Wild state will play audio queues every once in a while
-* **Hog-Wild**: If at or below half health, you will enter a rage state,boosting both your speed and attack damage.
+* **Hog-Wild**: If at or below half health, you will enter a rage state, boosting both your speed and attack damage.
-* **Cloven Hands**: Your lack of fingers prevents you from using shields andprojectile weapons.
+* **Cloven Hands**: Your lack of fingers prevents you from using shields and projectile weapons.
 * **Heavyweight**: Your unhealthy appetite has you move slower than usual.
 * **Strong**: Your base attack damage is much higher than average.
 * **Tough**: Your thick skin and weight reduces any received knockback orprojectile damage.